lifthrasiir/angolmois/README.md

 variables, so they can override keys for the specific channel.
 A key itself can be used for only one channel however.

+These are intended as a general way to set keys when `--key-spec` is used.
-`XX` should be an uppercased alphanumeric key for the note channel (`11`, `26` etc.). `y` should be one lowercased letter which identifies the kind of that
+Like `--key-spec`, `XX` should be an uppercased alphanumeric key for the note channel (`11`, `26` etc.) and `y` should be one lowercased letter which identifies the kind of that channel.
+See `--key-spec` for details.
-channel:

-	Primarly used for BMS/BME/BML:
-	a       White key
-	y       White key (displayed yellow)
-	b       Black key (displayed blue)
-	s       Scratch (displayed red)
-	p       Foot pedal (displayed green)

-	Primarly used for PMS:
-	w       White button
-	e       Yellow button
-	r       Green button
-	t       Navy button
-	s       Red button

-Note that this distinction is also used for `ANGOLMOIS_{1P,2P,PMS}_KEYS` environment variables: they assign the specified keys only when the channel and predefined kind agrees to each other.
+If multiple environment variables for same channel and different kind are available, Angolmois uses at most one variable with the matching channel and kind (or none if there is no match).
+This distinction is also used for `ANGOLMOIS_{1P,2P,PMS}_KEYS` environment variables: they assign the specified keys only when the channel and predefined kind agrees to each other.

 BMS Support Status